KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-hades-problem.md

 When a centropic or entropic hypostasis is depicted in mythic narrative using human motives, emotions, or moral categories that do not reflect its structural function.

 **Previous examples resolved using this method:**
-- Yahweh’s “wrath” (L₄ / IL₄ conflation without pole specification)
+- Yahweh as composite figure (L₄ DL Sophic attributions and IL₄ IDL Nyxean attributions present in the same textual figure; structural source not historically determinable, conflation itself is what is)
-- Odin’s “trickery” (cultural overlay on L₄ DL wisdom‑seeking)
+- Odin's "trickery" (cultural overlay on L₄ DL wisdom‑seeking)
-- Vishnu’s “avatars” (descent narrative, not hypostatic mobility)
+- Vishnu's "avatars" (descent narrative, not hypostatic mobility)
-- Shiva’s “destruction” (dissolution as renewal, not entropy)
+- Shiva's "destruction" (dissolution as renewal, not entropy)
-- Set’s “chaos” (boundary‑testing, not malice)
+- Set's dismemberment of Osiris (cultural attribution of IL₃ Fractus function to a figure whose native layer is IL₂ ISS Echthros adversarial will; the dismemberment exceeds Set's native layer, attributional conflation across IL strata)

 ---